rlagutinhub/docker.vsftpd/README.md

 * Variable name: `FTP_USER_1,,,N`
 * Default value: not defined
-* Accepted values: username:password:local_root:access_mode:cmd
+* Accepted values: <username:password:local_root:access_mode:cmd>
   * `username` Any string.
 Avoid whitespaces and special chars.
   * `password` Any string.
   * `local_root` Any sub folder **only** in the dir `/var/ftp/pub`.
   * `access_mode` Access mode. <RW|RO>
   * `cmd` Set to YES if you want to allow change the current directory to DIR. <NO|YES>
-* Description: Adds multiple users.
+* Description: Adds multiple users for the workloads.

 Use cases